zf-wei/Robustness-of-Graph-Embeddings-for-Community-Detection/README.md

 ## 4. Main

 Navigate to the `4.
-Main` folder to find scripts `Graph_Disturb.py` and `Graph_Disturb_real.py`.
+Main` folder to find programs `Graph_Disturb.py` and `Graph_Disturb_real.py`.
 These programs are used to calculate ECS similarity scores with more edges removed from graphs.

 ## Usage